See a preview of our exhibit:

 Exhibit and Pineland Anniversary

 Alongside the first-hand accounts of our podcasts, MDDC is working with an archivist to tell the story of institutionalization from an historical and policy perspective, and to pull these various perspectives together into a powerful exhibit.
-Originally planned for March of 2021 at the Holocaust and Human Rights Center of Maine, our focus has shifted towards a virtual exhibit with the possibility of an in-person celebration of the 25th Anniversary of the closing of Pineland in June of 2021.
+Originally planned for March of 2021 at the Holocaust and Human Rights Center of Maine, our focus has shifted towards a virtual exhibit set to be unveiled this summer.

 This project is being realized with the help of Oral History and Folklife Research Inc. and Candace Kanes, historian, in collaboration with the Holocaust and Human Rights Center of Maine, and with the support of a grant from the Maine Humanities Council.